 Why Polaroid Photography is different than normal photography

-But I soon learned snapping pictures with a Polaroid camera is different than with a normal camera.
+But I soon learned to snap pictures with a Polaroid camera is different than with a normal camera.
 Because of the harsh sunlight, the images got a little vintage faded look.
 It turned out that bright vibrant subjects worked really well.
 Not too much detail and not too close up.
 I experimented a bit, my first snap was a very quirky gloomy street but once the picture got developed it was quite a boring picture in the end.

 Urban Polaroid Photo Tour

 The great thing about the tour that I joined was that it was more a tour of urban Vienna.
 No famous landmarks of Vienna, but more the rough urban undiscovered parts of the city.
 And this works really well for Polaroid photography!
 We walked around a part of town, covered in murals and graffiti.
-We went to an artistic working space and a communal garden.
+We went to artsy working space and a communal garden.
 When do you even find these places on your own?!
 At the end of the tour, we took the subway and walked past the canal.
 Graffiti, murals and street arts were waiting for us to snap our last pictures.